buildsafedev/bsf/CONTRIBUTING.md

 * Helping other users on [Discord](https://discord.gg/ka2ZgRaP)
 * Improving documentation
-* Participating in general discussions about technology and DevOps
+* Participating in general discussions about technology and Supply Chain Security.
-* Authoring new Assets and sharing Modules

 ## Contributing Code